 In mild and moderate NVP women are still able to eat and drink.
 Around 7 in 10 pregnant women will experience NVP, but they usually feel better after the first trimester.

 HG usually starts early in pregnancy, before women are 10 weeks pregnant.
-For most women, HG stops between 13 to 20 weeks, while a few women have HG for their entire pregnancy.
+For most women, HG stops between 13 to 20 weeks, while a few women have HG their entire pregnancy.

 HG can have a big impact on women’s emotional, mental and physical health.
-Women are often so sick that they cannot go to work, care for themselves or anyone else, and have great difficulty participating in normal daily activities.
+Women are often so sick they cannot go to work, care for themselves or anyone else, and have great difficulty participating in normal daily activities.

 If you are experiencing nausea and or vomiting, which is interrupting your ability to drink and eat, you should speak to your health care provider.
 They may ask you questions about how you have been feeling over the past 24 hours.
 The “PUQE-24” scoring system below shows how they will rate your responses, to understand how severe your nausea and or vomiting has been.

 HG is a real and debilitating medical condition, and it is important that you are listened to and get the treatment you need.

 Based on your responses to the questions, your

 health care provider will suggest how to manage